-Climate and energy-related measures and milestones set to be translated into legislative proposals or financial tools include:
+Climate- and energy-related measures and milestones set to be translated into legislative proposals or financial tools include:

-- Support scheme for energy efficiency and renewables in companies, including those covered by the EU ETS - Investment in energy transmission networks, smart electricity infrastructure and energy storage systems - Unlocking onshore wind farm development and offshore wind construction in the Baltic - Improving conditions for development of hydrogen technologies - New legislation enabling trade in secondary raw materials in the spirit of a circular economy - Legal framework and financial support for green urban transition thanks to a law on sustainable urban development and creating the Green Urban Transformation Instrument - Fighting air pollution by amending the Energy Efficiency Act and the Clean Air programme provided by the National Fund for Environmental Protection and Water Management (NFOŚiGW) - Investment in district heating systems, replacing heat sources, and improving energy efficiency in residential buildings (thermal modernisation and installation of RES) - Focus on energy-efficient housing for low- and average-income households and raising energy efficiency in schools - Supporting green and smart mobility by requiring cities above 100,000 inhabitants to purchase only low- and zero-emission buses as of 2025, and modernisation of 478 km of railway lines by 2026
+- Support scheme for energy efficiency and renewables in companies, including those covered by the EU ETS. - Investment in energy transmission networks, smart electricity infrastructure, and energy storage systems.

+- Unlocking onshore wind farm development and offshore wind construction in the Baltic Sea. - Improving conditions for development of hydrogen technologies. - New legislation enabling trade in secondary raw materials in the spirit of the circular economy. - Legal framework and financial support for green urban transition thanks to a law on sustainable urban development and creating the Green Urban Transformation Instrument. - Fighting air pollution by amending the Energy Efficiency Act and the Clean Air programme provided by the National Fund for Environmental Protection and Water Management. - Investment in district heating systems, replacing heat sources, and improving energy efficiency in residential buildings (thermal modernization and installation of RES). - Focus on energy-efficient housing for lowand mid-income households and raising energy efficiency in schools. - Supporting green and smart mobility by requiring cities above 100,000 inhabitants to purchase only low- and zero-emission buses as of 2025, and modernization of 478 km of rail lines by 2026.

-Energy Policy of Poland until 2040 (EPP2040)
+Energy Policy of Poland through 2040

 In March 2022, the Polish government set forth principles for an update of its main strategic document on energy policy.
-EPP2040, accepted by the government in early 2021, was seen as requiring revision due to the changed geopolitical context, with the Russian aggression on Ukraine and subsequent shifts, such as the view on using natural gas as a transition fuel.
+EPP2040, adopted by the government in early 2021, was seen as requiring revision due to the changed geopolitical context, with the Russian aggression against Ukraine and subsequent shifts, such as the view on using natural gas as a transition fuel.

-The government wants to add a fourth pillar, energy security, to its previous three principles of a just transition, zero-emission energy system, and good air quality.
-While in the short term it accepts the possibility of increasing the use of existing coal-fired units to limit the scope of gas investments, it plans that about half of electricity generation in 2040 will come from renewable energy sources.
-The current document puts RES levels for 2040 at about 40%.
+The government added a fourth pillar, energy security, to its previous three pillars of a just transition, zero-emission energy system, and good air quality.
+While in the short term it accepts the possibility of increasing the use of existing coal-fired units to limit gas investments, it plans that about half of electricity generation in 2040 will come from renewable energy sources.
+The current document puts the RES share for 2040 at about 40%.